 Unlike the other teams on this list, the Broncos’ last playoff appearance was a Super Bowl victory.
 It was also Peyton Manning’s final NFL game.

-Since then, Denver has been a mess under center.
+Since the end of #18’s long career, Denver has been a mess under center.
 They’ve started 10 quarterbacks in 5 seasons.

 Fans across Colorado are holding out hope that John Elway and the rest of the front office can settle on a passer who will bring them back into the playoff picture.